apache/incubator-brooklyn/docs/website/developers/committers/release-process/prerequisites.md

 - A Java Development Kit, version 1.7
 - `maven` and `git`
-- `xmlstarlet` is required by the release script to process version numbers in `pom.xml` files
+- `xmlstarlet` is required by the release script to process version numbers in `pom.xml` files;
+  on mac, `port install xmlstarlet` should do the trick.
 - `zip` and `unzip`
 - `pinentry` for secure entry of GPG passphrases.
 If you are building remotely on a Linux machine, `pinentry-curses` is recommended; building on a mac, `port install pinentry-mac` is recommended.
 - `gnupg2`, and `gnupg-agent` if it is packaged separately (it is on Ubuntu Linux)
-- `md5sum` and `sha1sum` - these are often present by default on Linux, but not on Mac.
-MacPorts provides these in the package `md5sha1sum`.
+- `md5sum` and `sha1sum` - these are often present by default on Linux, but not on Mac;
+  `port install md5sha1sum` should remedy that.
+- if `gpg` does not resolve (it is needed for maven), create an alias or script pointing at `gpg2 "$@"`

 Maven configuration
 -------------------